We the Kings: Early years, formation, Broken Image and We the Kings (2005–2008)

-Under the guidance of manager Bret Disend, the band placed a number of tracks on the social networking site Purevolume in 2007 to build online buzz.
+Under the guidance of manager Bret Disend, the band placed a number of tracks on the social networking site PureVolume in 2007 to build online buzz.
 Meanwhile, the band also pursued a deal with EMI's imprint S-Curve Records, which eventually signed the group.
 We the Kings' self-titled debut album was produced by Sam Hollander and mixed by Lou Giordano, and was released in October 2007.
 The album peaked at number 151 on the Billboard 200 and spent fifteen weeks on the chart.
-The second single from the album, "Check Yes Juliet", became a minor hit, peaking at number seventy on the Billboard Hot 100 and number twenty-five on the Pop Songs chart.
+The second single from the album, Check Yes Juliet, became a minor hit, peaking at number seventy on the Billboard Hot 100 and number twenty-five on the Pop Airplay chart.
 The single was later released in Australia in 2011 where it peaked at number twenty-six and was certified platinum by the Australian Recording Industry Association (ARIA).
 The album was also released in 2011 and was certified platinum by the ARIA for sales of 70,000 copies.

 For part of the fall of 2007, the band played a tour called Tourzilla with headliner Boys Like Girls, All Time Low, and The Audition.
 The group toured in support of Cobra Starship in early 2008 along with Metro Station and The Cab.
 We the Kings performed all dates of the Warped Tour 2008.
 On August 30, 2008 the band was a part of The Rays Summer Concert Series, playing on the field after a Tampa Bay Rays game.
 In late 2008, after completion of the Warped Tour, the band toured the US and UK with The Academy Is... (the tour was known as Bill & Trav's Bogus Journey), along with supporting bands including The Maine, Hey Monday and Carolina Liar.